 The Whickers were established in 2015 to fund and recognise original and innovative documentary.
-We seek to use the generous legacy of our namesake, pioneering broadcaster Alan Whicker, to support emerging film and audio documentary-makers in the production of authored programmes and to recognise exceptional audio that has already been broadcast.
-The Whickers are comprised of three annual awards: the Film & TV Funding Award; the Radio and Audio Funding Award; and the Documentary Audio Recognition Award.
+We seek to use the generous legacy of our namesake, pioneering broadcaster Alan Whicker, to support emerging film and audio documentary-makers in the funding and production of director led programmes.
+The Whickers are comprised of two annual awards: the Film & TV Funding Award and The Podcast Pitch Award.
+We also run a Bursary Scheme in four regions of the world where funding for documentary is limited for socio-political or economic reasons.

 The Whickers were inspired by Alan Whicker to encourage the making of quality documentaries by emerging film and audio talent.
 Now overseen by his partner and chair of the organisation, Valerie Kleeman, The Whickers recognise that today’s documentary-makers operate in challenging circumstances.
 Money is scarce and commissioners are reluctant to green light without a celebrity name fronting a subject with which they often have little connection.
 Alan Whicker, who felt the best shot of himself was the back of his head, abhorred this trend.